-If you are on active duty in the military and are looking for any benefits?
+If you are on active duty in the military, what benefits can you get?

 Have a look at their Military Benefits page to see what the options are that are available for you, or give a call to one of their representatives at 888-538-7378 to understand more.

 Is it possible for me to consolidate my student loans?

 This depends on the loan program that you are on, you might be able to have the co-signer released from your loan.
 Give your representative a call at 888-538-7378 to see if this option is made available for you.